VirtusXVI/react-ts-redux-cart/README.md

 Objective is to build a simple application with some items to add/remove to the cart using react/ts and redux

-- currently learning how to implement redux for the cartview
+- implementing cart functionalities with redux